abdidarmawan007/ssl-generate-csr/README.md

 ```

-### paste your csr in your ssl certificate provider
+### paste or send your csr in your ssl certificate provider
 ##### Note:
 - save your key and csr files
 - You are not required to enter a password or passphrase